Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/npc/umbraxakar-wdmm.md

   "name": "Amphibious"
 - "desc": "If the dragon fails a saving throw, it can choose to succeed instead."
   "name": "Legendary Resistance (3/Day)"
+- "desc": "While in dim light or darkness, the dragon has resistance to damage that\
+    \ isn't force, psychic, or radiant."
+  "name": "Living Shadow"
+- "desc": "While in dim light or darkness, the dragon can take the [Hide](/2-Mechanics/CLI/rules/actions.md#Hide)\
+    \ action as a bonus action."
+  "name": "Shadow Stealth"
+- "desc": "While in sunlight, the dragon has disadvantage on attack rolls, as well\
+    \ as on Wisdom ([Perception](/2-Mechanics/CLI/rules/skills.md#Perception)) checks\
+    \ that rely on sight."
+  "name": "Sunlight Sensitivity"
 "actions":
 - "desc": "The dragon can use its Frightful Presence.
 It then makes three attacks:\
     \ one with its bite and two with its claws."